ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-28-new-rails-poc.md

 deserializing arbitrary Classes, YAML deserialization vulnerabilities will continue to pop up.

+**Update:** [@nelhage] has written a [monkey-patch][6] for YAML, that prevents any non-primitive objects from being deserialized.
+I have tested this workaround against [rails_omakase.rb] on Ruby 1.9.3-p362 and Rails 3.0.19, and can confirm it prevents the exploit from working.
+However, once loaded it effects all `YAML.load` calls and cannot be disabled.

 ## Omakase?

 I named this exploit [rails_omakase.rb], as an ode to [Rails Is Omakase][2];